 Telegraph Saddle Walking Track

-- creating a new iconic day walk from Tidal River to Mt Oberon return
+- create a new iconic day walk from Tidal River up to Mount Oberon

 - reduce walkers’ dependence on the shuttle bus service during peak season

 - close the existing gap in the Southern Circuit overnight hiking route, creating a true end-to-end walking experience

 - commemorate Tidal River as the birthplace of today’s Australian Special Forces

 - create further opportunities for connection to the landscape – environmental, cultural and historical